siriusctrl/COMP90024-CCC-notes/README.md

             - templates the flavor of deployment
                 - e.g.: specify the version of Ubuntu used
         - Ansible scripting allows to automate software deployment including tasks/role
+- > Describe the approach that would be taken using Ansible for scripted deployment of SaaS solutions onto the Cloud.
+[2]
+    - Create a playbook that contains YAML files.
+Typical contents include variables, inventories and roles/tasks/templates.
+Inventories will include the servers/database used for the software etc etc.
+    - Then say how you would run the script using openrc.sh etc. Note 2 points so massive amounts of detail not needed.

 ## Week 6 – Web Services, ReST Services ~~and Twitter demo~~